julien-boudry/Condorcet/README.md

 ### Presentation

-- Advanced Management for votes and candidates.
-Support both simple calls or full object management.
-- Voting management and inter-elections candidates.
-Many input supported (array, Json, object, string representation...)
 - Computing Pairwise, Natural Condorcet Winner or Loser
-- Algorithms implements (fully or partially) the criteria of the Marquis de Condorcet.
+- Algorithms implements (fully or partially) the criteria of the Marquis de Condorcet (Schulze, Copeland, RankedPair, Kemeny-Young, MiniMax Family... _[see below](#class--methods-reference)_)
+- Advanced Management for votes and candidates, Condorcet is also a powerful election manager.
+- Support many inputs types (string, complex strings, array, json) or full object management (Candidate and Vote are objects).
+- Management for inter-elections candidates and votes.
+And others tools for simulate scenarios.
-- Support for storing elections
+- Support for storing elections (serializing Election object, exports datas, checksuming...)
-- Ready to be extend, or support your own algorithms.
+- Ready to be extend, or support your own algorithms (modular architecture).
+- Optionally use provided or external driver to support and storing data for very large election (millions of votes). _STILL EXPERIMENTAL_
+- Many smarts tools to manage election.
 - [...]